awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 ## Step 3: Start AWS SAM CLI Local<a name="start-local-lambda"></a>

 Now that you've tested that the function works, start AWS SAM CLI Local\.
-In the `sam-app` directory, enter the following\.
+In the `sam-app` directory, enter the following command:

 ```
 sam local start-lambda
 ```

-This starts AWS SAM CLI Local and provides the endpoint to use\.
+This starts AWS SAM CLI Local and provides the endpoint to use, similar to the following output:

 ```
 2019-01-29 15:33:32 Found credentials in shared credentials file: ~/.aws/credentials